-80. For a WRITE without auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the WRITE on bank n when registered. - The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m. - 81.
-For a READ with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the READ on bank n, CAS latency later.
-The PRECHARGE to bank n will begin when the READ to bank m is registered (Figure 25.) - 82.
-For a READ with auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the READ on bank n when registered.
+With the data-out appearing CAS latency later.
+The last valid WR1E to bank n will be data-in registered one clock prior to the READ to bank m.
+80. For a WR1TE without auto precharge interrupted by a WR1TE (with or without auto precharge), the WR1TE to bank m will interrupt the WR1TE on bank n when registered.
+The last valid WR1TE to bank n will be data-in registered one clock prior to the READ to bank m.
+81. For a READ with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m.
+81. For a READ with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m.
+82. For a READ with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the READ on bank n.
+CAS latency later.
+The PRECHARGE to bank n will begin when the READ to bank m is registered (Figure 25.).
+83. For a DAD with the transmitted the WR1TE to bank m is registered and the precharge interrupted by a READ (Figure 25.).

+82. For a READ with auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the READ on bank n when registered.
 DQM should be used two clocks prior to the WRITE command to prevent bus contention.
-The PRECHARGE to bank n will begin when the WRITE to bank m is registered (Figure 26.). - For a WRITE with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE on bank n when registered, with the data-out appearing CAS latency later.
-The PRECHARGE to bank n will begin after t{WR} is met, where t{WR} begins when the READ to bank m is registered.
-The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m(Figure 27.). - 84.
-For a WRITE with auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the WRITE on bank n when registered.
-The PRECHARGE to bank n will begin after two bank m begins when the WRITE to bank m is registered.
-The last valid WRITE to bank n will be data registered one clock prior to the WRITE to bank m (Figure 28.)
+The PRECHARGE to bank n will begin when the WRITE to bank m is registered (Figure 26.).
+83. For a WRITE with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE on bank n when registered, with the data-out be data-in registered one clock prior to the READ to bank m (Figure 27.).

+84. For a WRITE with auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the WRITE on bank n when registered.
+84. The PRECHARGE to bank n will begin after twR is met, where twR begins when the WRITE to bank m is registered.
+The last valid WRITE to bank n will be data registered one clock prior to the WRITE to bank m (Figure 28.).